DBS has committed to achieving and maintaining carbon neutrality in our operations across our markets from 2022.

-DBS is committed to achieving net zero operational carbon emissions across our markets by the end of 2022, with Singapore’s operations to rely solely on renewable energy by 2030.
+For Singapore’s operations, we are also committed to rely solely on renewable energy by 2030.
 We are structured to achieve these goals in a way that has lasting benefits to the environment rather than focusing on purchasing offsets as a mitigation method.

 We recognise that the actions of our suppliers contribute to the banks’ sustainability performance.
 We can influence and partner with them for mutual improvements to consider environmental and social matters in our decisions.